 Week 6: Continuing Socialization and Training

-The sixth week is about strengthening your puppy’s social skills and continuing with their training.
+Your puppy’s training will continue and their social skills will be reinforced throughout the sixth week.
 The focus should be on keeping up with training and introducing more advanced concepts.

 Key Focus: